vojay-dev/sc2-data-pipeline/README.md

 You can find more in my article: https://vojay.de/2024/03/14/starcraft-data-pipeline/

-This is our final result:
+This is the final result:

 ## Airflow DAG